Food Allergy Skin Testing

 Food challenges may be performed in our office when the doctor feels it would provide additional information.
-Using a graded-dose protocol under close observation, small amounts of the food are given in increasing dosages.
+Using a graded-dose protocol under close observation, the patient consumes small amounts of food in increasing dosages.
 The patient may be monitored here in our office for several hours.

 The following medications may interfere with allergy testing and should be discontinued prior to the test procedure:

-2. Beta-blockers.
-Beta-blockers should not be used when testing is planned.
-It is extremely important to consult the allergist to design a discontinuation program if skin testing is required as these drugs must not be discontinued without physician guidance.
+- Beta-blockers.
+Patients should not use beta-blockers when testing is planned.
+These drugs must not be discontinued without physician guidance, so it is extremely important to consult the allergist to design a discontinuation program if skin testing is required.

-3. Some antidepressants such as amitriptyline should be stopped 1 week prior to skin testing, but some of the newer antidepressant-type medications do not interfere.
-Please contact the office with the names of your medications to find out what to do.
+- Antidepressants.
+Patients should discontinue the use of some antidepressants such as amitriptyline one week prior to skin testing.
+However, some of the newer antidepressant-type medications do not interfere.
+Please contact the office with the names of your medications to find out which antidepressants might interfere with allergy testing.

 Please call the office for any questions on medications.